Our Team

 Email: llawes@davishousecac.org

-Lindsey moved to Nashville, Tennessee from Cleveland, Ohio.
+Lindsey moved to Nashville, Tennessee from Cleveland, Ohio in 2020.
 Prior to moving, she served as a Victim Advocate at Canopy Child Advocacy Center where she provided resources and criminal justice support for children twelve and under who were survivors of physical and sexual abuse.
-In addition, she also held an on-call internship position in the Emergency Department at Rainbow Babies and Children’s Hospital.
-She worked alongside the Pediatric S.A.N.E.
-Coordinator and performed crisis intervention for survivors of sexual trauma by assisting during forensic examinations.
 Lindsey also represented the Domestic Violence and Sexual Assault Center in Murfreesboro, TN as a Children Services Liaison where she served as a Domestic Violence Specialist.

-Lindsey is recently married, previously Lindsey Lawes.
-When she is not working, she loves to do yoga, explore new places, and relax with her husband.
+Lindsey is married to her husband, Ryan, and the two have a toddler.
+When she is not working, she loves to go on walks and relax with her family.

 Leah Joseph